kkontosis/arachnefs/README.md

 > A: Practically?
 Infinite.
 But you only get the very recent changes, which is controlled by a configurable time limit

+>> Q: Is that all?

+> A: Elaborating on combining data sources, you may keep some data locally while having some other data remote-only

 >> Q: Are all these implemented?

 > A: Not at the time of writing of this document

 >> Q: And then, why bother write this?

-> A: To aid the implementation process
+> A: To aid the implementation process, which will start with a version 1

->> Q: Is there a roadmap?

-> A: One is being planned for version 1

 >> Q: Will all the above features be included version 1?